Alberta Gaming and Liquor Commission (AGLC)

 The LCBO is also committed to social responsibility, challenging a record 2.6 million customers in 09-10 who appeared to be underage, intoxicated, or buying for either group.
 The LCBO is also proud of its environmental commitment.
 One of the ways that LCBO is through the introduction of the Ontario Deposit Return Program which had in 09-10 a container recovery rate of 76.3 percent, bringing the total number of glass containers diverted from landfills since the program began in 2007 to more than 600 million.

-Corporate websites are www.lcbo.com and www.vintages.com.
-For LCBO's special "Trade Resources" website for agents and suppliers, visit: www.lcbo.com/trade.
+www.vintages.com.
+For LCBO's special "Trade Resources" website for agents and suppliers, visit:

 PEI Liquor Control Commission